 My intrinsic motivation soared!

 And thirdly, let’s take a peek at what motivates people to work to their best ability.
 I want to introduce you to my maternal grandfather.
 John V. Dodge.
 The V is for Vilas.
-Grandpa didn’t really like his middle name, he said it sounded like a pickle.
+Vilas was his grandfather’s first name!

-Jack and Jean Dodge (Gpa and Gma) lived in the Chicago Illinois area all their lives.
-Gpa had a college degree from Northwestern University (well Gma did too).
-Gpa also studied for a time at the University of Bordeaux, France.
-For his work, Gpa traveled worldwide.
-Gpa was fluent in seven languages, and culture and people simply fascinated him.
+Jack and Jean Dodge lived in the Chicago Illinois area all their lives.
+Grandpa had a college degree from Northwestern University (Grandma did too).
+G’pa also studied for a time at the University of Bordeaux, France.
+For his work, he traveled worldwide, being fluent in seven languages, culture and people simply fascinated him.

 Jack and Jean had four children: Ann (my mom), John, Gerald and Kay.
-Here’s a picture of Jack in his room at home.
-It was taken in June of 1986.
-Besides all the books on the bookcase, notice the print.
-I’m not entirely sure what it is, but I’m pretty sure it’s famous.
-I’ll find out and get back to you with the info.
+Here’s a picture from June 1986 that I took of my grandpa in his study.
+Besides all the books, notice the print.
+I know it’s by a famous artist, but am not sure of the artist.
+I’ll find out (hey, mom, got a question!) and get back to you with information about it.